 General Class Information:

 Very small class sizes!
-Choose to take a private class just for you or a semi-private class on the online calendar for only 2 people per class.
+Choose to take a private class just for you or a small group or book a slot in a 3-person class on the online calendar (contact Lindsay if there are more than 3 in your party).
 Small groups allow for a more personal, enjoyable experience, in which you can feel comfortable to ask all of your questions and then go home ready to try out your new skill!

 Available every day of the week!
 Set up a private class for any day of the week at a time that works best for you or book a slot in an available class on the online calendar.